-Special Topics 299 (1-6 cr Contact time is determined by the type of experience outlined.)
 Special Topics courses address current developments or special-interest topics in an aspect of the larger subject taught by the major or school at the associate degree level.
 Faculty must identify the course description, objectives, student learning outcomes, assignments, all guidelines by which a student will be assessed, and a course calendar.
 The rigor of instruction and expected student learning outcomes must be commensurate with the level of the course, the type of course, and credit hours assigned.